casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ```bash
 "Shutdown"
 ```
-* Shutdown

-  The "Shutdown" text notifies the event listener that a shutdown will be occurring.
+* Shutdown - The "Shutdown" text notifies the event listener that a shutdown will be occurring.

 </details>

----

-Refer to the [serialization standard](../../concepts/serialization-standard.md) page to get details on required custom serializations and the [types](../json-rpc/types_chain.md) page to find definitions of the terms used in the event stream output.

-## Act on Events
+## Reacting to Events

-To perform functions upon receiving event data, you will need to parse each event that is recognized and respond in your own way.
-You may choose to act on some events and not others, or you may act upon them all.
-For each event type, there will be more data you can check to decide if the event received is one you want to react to.
-For example, `DeployAccepted` events will contain the public key of the account that submitted the deploy, the contract address, and more.
-You can use this information to determine whether you would like to react and how, or not.
+To perform functions upon receiving event data, an application may parse each event needed for its use case and respond accordingly.
+The dApp may act on some events and not others, or it may act upon them all.
+Each event type contains additional data that might help in deciding whether or not to take an action.
+For example, `DeployAccepted` events contain the public key of the account that submitted the deploy, the contract address, and more.
+This information can be useful in determining how to proceed, or whether not react at all.

 <Tabs>